-$^{^2}$ It is possible to build R using an emulation of GNU readline, such as one based on NetBSD's editline, it which case only a subset of the capabilities may be provided.
+2 It is possible to build R using an emulation of GNU readline, such as one based on NetBSD's editline (also known as libedit), in which case only a subset of the capabilities may be provided.

-3 On a PC keyboard this is usually the Alt key, occasionally the 'Windows' key.
+$^{^3\,}$ On a PC keyboard this is usually the Alt key, occasionally the 'Windows' key.
 On a Mac keyboard normally no meta key is available.